learn-co-curriculum/dsc-the-client-server-model/README.md

 ## Objectives
 You will be able to:

-* Understand and explain the relationship between clients and servers
+* Map the client server model process

 ## The Client Server Model